dyfet/busuto/README.md

 development features such as having a global timer. a global default thread pool, and a system logger.
 It also provides a better place to put large blocks of untemplated functions.
 On posix we also introduce no runtime library code that forces injection of additional runtime dependencies.
-For this reason Busuto crypto support is entirely header based.

 Another key point of depature with ModernCLI is reduced cross-platform support.
 By focusing exclusively on server application development it was possible to